"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 Lukas grabbed it and trudged up the hill.

 Lydia hardly slept all night.
 Every time she closed her eyes she saw fire, or smelled smoke, or imagined the scratch of a match by someone creeping up to the Coast Guard’s fuel tank not fifty meters from their front door.
-She finally left Lefteris alone in bed to make his gurgling sleeping noises and brewed a pot of tea.
+She finally left Lefteris alone in bed making funny sleeping noises and brewed a pot of tea.

 A cloud of squawking seagulls announced Stavros rounding the jetty.
 No other fisherman attracted so many of the birds.
 They flocked around him competing for a chance to dive at his tubs of glistening sardines.
 Lydia felt a pang of desire for him.
 At some point most village women had.
 Stavros was a man to share, and none would complain that he shared himself too generously, including Lydia—who’d had all she wanted of him, though not necessarily all she desired.